jacebrowning/dropthebeat/README.md

 Features
 --------

-* Recommend songs to friends
+* Recommend songs to your friends
-* Get a list of songs shared by friends
+* Get a list of songs shared by your friends
 * Download the songs to your computer

 ![screenshot](docs/assets/screenshot.png)